MP Estate Planning UK

 Income tax rates and the Vulnerable Person Election

-• Election timing: trustees must make a Vulnerable Person Election no later than 12 months after 31 January following the tax year it should start.
+• Election timing: trustees must make the Vulnerable Person Election no later than 12 months after 31 January following the end of the tax year in which the election is to take effect.
+Missing this deadline means a full year of trust-rate tax that cannot be recovered.

-• Practical note: income and gains before the election follow normal trust rules.
-Trustees must notify HMRC if the beneficiary stops qualifying or dies.
+• Ongoing obligation: income and gains arising before the election is made are taxed at normal trust rates.
+Trustees must also notify HMRC if the beneficiary stops qualifying (for example, if a benefit award is withdrawn) or if the beneficiary dies.

 Protecting benefits and safeguarding against financial abuse